Last updated on May 12th, 2022

 Once you have finished reading this article, please get in touch if you think we could help you make a claim.

 Later on in this guide, we’ll look at the types of negligence that could allow you to claim compensation.
-Regardless of what happened, you will need evidence to show what happened.
-Therefore, if you do suffer because of negligent laser eye surgery, you should:
+Regardless of what happened, you will need evidence to show what happened as explained in the following section.

 - Report your concerns to the company that performed your treatment.